djpardis/djpardis.github.io/_posts/2025-07-02-introducing-the-data-room-app.md

 - Week 2: Document management and UI development
 - Week 3: Email system integration and production deployment

-Replit eliminated infrastructure bottlenecks including server configuration, database setup, and SSL certificate management.

 ## Feedback request

-The platform demonstrates full-stack TypeScript development patterns with real-world application.
-Looking for feedback on:

-- Developer experience comparisons with other platforms
-- Data room workflow effectiveness for startup founders
-- Technical architecture and implementation decisions
+If you have past experience with data rooms, I'd love to hear your thoughts on the platform.
+If you're going to be needing a data room soon, I'd love to show you what we've built and get your feedback.

 **Live platform:** [thedataroom.app](https://thedataroom.app)

-**Access:** Waitlist signups receive discounted pricing; investor access remains free.
+**Access:** Waitlist signups receive discounted pricing; investor access remains free but you would need an invite.

 ---